M7-TROJAN/DataBase/Z_Exercises/practice-on-northwind-database/README.md

 ### Data:
 - `NorthWindDatbaseScript.sql`: SQL script for creating the Northwind database.
-- `queries.sql`: File containing SQL queries and their corresponding answers for the Northwind database.
+- `queries_solution.sql`: File containing SQL queries and their corresponding answers for the Northwind database.
 These queries cover various data retrieval, manipulation, and reporting tasks within the database.

 ## Relational Schema